accelazh/accelazh.github.io/_posts/cinder.md

 > Cinder has 27 storage drivers, and only 4 of them are open source, the rest are proprietary solutions: Ceph RBD, GlusterFS, NFS, LVM(reference implementation).

 Overall, Ceph is basically the best choice of Cinder backend.
 Not counting the "storage convergence" to unify image backend and block backend, and provide boot from volume and fast boot.
+Cinder, on the other side, can be separated from Openstack and be used as an independent unified enterprise storage management platform.

 Cinder architecture references